-It is indisputable that people with disabilities are placed in institutions during and after disasters and that certain conflicting federal policies allow admissions.
+It is indisputable that people with disabilities are placed in institutions during and after disasters and that certain conflicting federal policies allow evidenced by recent CMS technical assistance documents and practices that waive civil rights protections by expediting nursing home this scenario, as admissions.
 This practice occurs despite guidance from DOJ requiring state and local governments to provide assistance to people with disabilities in the most integrated setting appropriate to the needs of that person.
 These protections include the disaster-related sheltering needs of people with disabilities who "don't require the type and level of medical care that would ordinarily be provided by trained medical personnel in a nursing home or hospital."